acenturyandabit/polymorph/docs/dev/README.md

 ## Porting
 Various porting options are provided if an application which does not require polymorph's core UI elements (the rect, tab, container and title bar) is desired.
 - If a static document is required (one which does not allow the user to save their changes), the `build/polymorph_static.js` version can be used to render a single static .json file, with all of Polymorph's features.
-- [TODO] A slimmed-down version of the polymorph core supporting a single desired operator and savesource can be constructed using `build/unit_core.js`.
+- A slimmed-down version of the polymorph core supporting a single desired operator and savesource can be constructed using `build/unit_core.js`.
+See the documentation on (unit core)[versions/unit_core.md] to learn more.